dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation.md

 As noted earlier, an important characteristic of events is that since an event is something that happened in the past, it should not change.
 Therefore, it must be an immutable class.
 You can see in the previous code that the properties are read-only.
 There's no way to update the object, you can only set values when you create it.

-It's important to highlight here that if domain events were to be handled asynchronously, using a queue that required serializing and deserializing the event objects, the properties would have to be “private set” instead of read-only, so the deserializer would be able to assign the values upon dequeuing.
+It's important to highlight here that if domain events were to be handled asynchronously, using a queue that required serializing and deserializing the event objects, the properties would have to be "private set" instead of read-only, so the deserializer would be able to assign the values upon dequeuing.
 This is not an issue in the Ordering microservice, as the domain event pub/sub is implemented synchronously using MediatR.

 ### Raise domain events